-On March 27, 2024, the Company entered into a securities purchase agreement pursuant to which the Company issued and sold 193,000 shares of the Company's common stock in a public offering together with warrants to purchase up to 193,000 shares of common stock in a concurrent private placement at a combined price of \$7.77 per share and accompanying warrant for an aggregate purchase price of approximately \$1.5 million.
-Separately on March 27, 2024, the Company entered into a securities purchase agreement in a different form pursuant to which the Company sold 159,683 shares of common stock and warrants to purchase up to 159,683 shares of common stock in a private placement at a combined price of \$7.77 per share and accompanying warrant for an aggregate purchase price of approximately \$1.25 million.
-FCMI and Vaccinex (Rochester) L.L.C. purchased

-shares of the Company's common stock and accompanying warrants in the e latter transaction.
-These transactions closed on March 28, 2024.
+On March 27, 2024, the Company entered into a securities purchase agreement in a different form pursuant to which the Company sold 159,683 shares of common stock and warrants to purchase up to 159,683 shares of common stock in a private placement at a combined price of \$7.77 per share and accompanying warrant for an aggregate purchase price of approximately \$1.25 million.
+FCMI and Vaccinex (Rochester), L.L.C. purchased shares of the Company's common stock and accompanying warrants in this transaction.
+This transaction closed on March 28, 2024.

-23

-23